SxRip/The-random-generator-class/README.md

 inline DLONG min() const noexcept
 ```

-## Return value
-Type: DLONG

-The method returns a minimal value of the range.

 # minmax

 The method returns a pair of minimal and maximal value of the range.